pacav69/cx16mag/README.md

 #  Commander X16 e-Magazine Contributors repo

 # Introduction
-This repo is to store the Contributors articles and files before they are published in the Retro Magazine.
+This repo is to store the Contributors articles and files before they are published in the Retro e-Magazine.

 # Contributors
-Please read the styles document and use the template before contributing
+Please read the style-guides documents and use the contribution template before contributing.

 # Tutorials:
 ## BASIC Language